henrik/old-henrik.nyh.se/_posts/2009-09-13_14-55-canonizing-pseudo-slugs-in-rails.markdown

 end
 {% endhighlight %}

 The Rails URL helpers will now use this parameter in URLs instead of just the `id`.
-Controller actions can usually be left unchanged since `ActiveRecord::Base#find` will run `to_i` on the string, lopping off the slug.
+Controller actions can usually be left unchanged since `ActiveRecord::Base#find` will run `to_i` on the parameter string, lopping off the slug.

 These pseudo-slugs let people mess with you, though.
 They could pass your `http://example.com/items/1-foo` URL to someone else as `http://example.com/items/1-ugly-ass-foo` and it will work fine.
-It may even be indexed by search engines.
+It may even be indexed by search engines that way.

 This is easy to overlook, but the solution is fairly obvious and simple: